Traveling as a wine lover requires serious preparation. Tasting my way around Europe, I always make sure to save a few good wine addresses.

 This small bar has a fantastic terrace with views across to the Port Houses at Vila Nova de Gaia and the Dom Luis Bridge.
 Try to snag a table outside.
 If not, inside tables have nice views too.

 Owners Filipa and Moises are super friendly and passionate about wine.
 They will help you to make your wine choices, pair wine with tapas-like plates including cheeses, boar meat sausages, cold cuts, octopus, and shitake mushrooms.
-My favorite was their chili jam with Portuguese cheese.
+My favorite was their chili jam with Portuguese cheese and their fantastic warm bread.

 Quite reasonably priced, but they don’t accept credit cards.